Updated: 02/10/20 | February 10th, 2020

 6. Couchsurf – If you’re on a tight budget, consider Couchsurfing (or similar hospitality exchanges).
 Just make sure to contact hosts early — Kyoto sees a lot of tourists and the response rate in Japan isn’t great.

 Kyoto is one of the most beautiful places to visit in Japan.
-It remains a highlight of my time in the country and temples of Kyoto are the area’s biggest draw.
+It remains a highlight of my time in the country and the temples of Kyoto are the area’s biggest draw.
 I hope this guide inspired you to visit as many temples as possible.
 Try to get to the ones that are off the main tourist trail too as the biggest temples can see crazy crowds during peak season!

 Book Your Trip to Kyoto: Logistical Tips and Tricks